EmreR7/2023-amse-template/project/project-plan.md

 This project will use 2 data sets to explore the impact of fuel price on commute behavior in order to answer how changes in fuel prices affect the use of means for commuting, such as driving.
 Are there specific fuel price thresholds that lead to changes in commute behavior?
-Do commute patterns differ between regions of Germany with different fuel prices or traffic conditions?
-In particular, the last 3 years are observed in which the fuel prices have risen sharply.
+In particular, data of one month will be analyzed to try and find some patterns.

 ## Rationale